 Above Charges includes Km Charges, Driver Allowance , Diesel Charges, Toll Charges

-Beyond 700 Kms will be charged at Rs.13/- per Km for Force Tempo Traveler, Rs.12/- per Km for innova, Rs.10/- per Km for Tavera and Rs.8/- per Km for Indica respectively
+Beyond 750 Kms will be charged at Rs.14/- per Km for Force Tempo Traveler, Rs.13/- per Km for innova, Rs.11/- per Km for Tavera and Rs.10 /- per Km for Etios / Dezire respectively

-If any Additional Days usage beyond 4 days, then the Minimum coverage of 250 kms per day will be added to the used KMs
+if any Additional Day usage then the Minimum coverage of 250 kms per day is Applicable and additional driver batta is Applicable per day

 Kumbakonam is a famous temple town, located in the Thanjavur District in the Indian state of Tamil Nadu.
 Kumbakonam is called temple town because of the large number of temples within the town and the surrounding areas.
 The Kumbakonam town is known for its intricately carved panchaloha idols, fine brasswares especially lamps, silk and betel leaves.